Get in touch

 We would like to improve the accessibility of Vancouver Poetry House.
 If you would like to make a suggestion, if you have a request or if you would like to give us feedback please get in touch at access@vancouverpoetryhouse.com

-We ask you to please wear a mask at all times except when eating or drinking at Vancouver Poetry House events.
+Masks are encouraged at Vancouver Poetry House events.
 Our mask request will be in place until further notice.
+Masks will be available at Verses events.

 Accompanied Walk To and From Venue